 - pinch kosher salt

-Add in the powdered sugar, orange juice, orange extract, and salt and beat until everything is combined.
+- Add in the confectioners' sugar, orange juice, orange extract, and salt.
+Beat until everything is combined.

 - Gently fold in the whipped topping.